This year may end the way it started for many Minnesota farmers, with weather keeping them out of the fields.

 Stahl said it's been a year when farmers can't catch a weather break.

-"They're predicting rain this weekend, some areas (getting) several inches of rain, and this is a tough time of year to be getting a lot of moisture.
+"This is a tough time of year to be getting a lot of moisture.
 People want to be getting into the field, of course that's going to be keeping people out," she said.

 The most recent crop report, from Sept.
 22, showed only 8 percent of corn in Minnesota is mature, compared with 63 percent at this time last year.